Robert E. Spangler

 Mr. Hoeppner received a Bachelor of Science in Finance from the University of St. Thomas in St. Paul, Minnesota.
 Prior to joining RBCCM in February of 2008, Mr. Hoeppner spent 4 years in Citigroup’s public finance group and spent 5 years prior to that at a regional underwriting firm.
 In addition, he has his Series 7 and Series 63 Securities registrations.

-Andrew Mendelson is a Director in the Municipal Finance Group at RBC Capital Markets and is Co-Head of Municipal Transportation Finance.
+Andrew Mendelson is a Managing Director in the Municipal Finance Group at RBC Capital Markets and is Co-Head of Municipal Transportation Finance.
 He specializes in project finance with expertise and experience including:

 - P3 transportation financings for both greenfield and brownfield projects representing both the private and public sectors as financial advisor and financer (tax-exempt, private-activity, and taxable bonds; bank facilities);